ncatlab/nlab-content/pages/4167.md

 * [[Ezra Getzler]], _Lie theory for nilpotent L-infinity algebras_ ([arXiv:0404003](http://arxiv.org/abs/math/0404003))

+> A reference for the main point

+namely??

-> A reference for the main point above seems not to be available yet, but I'll check.
+above seems not to be available yet, but I'll check.